 The impact of unconventional monetary policy on firm financing constraints: evidence from the maturity extension program

 This paper investigates the impact of unconventional monetary policy on firm financing constraints.
 It focuses on the Federal Reserve?s maturity extension program (MEP), which was intended to lower longer-term rates and flatten the yield curve by reducing the supply of long-term government debt.
 Consistent with those models that emphasize bond market segmentation and limits to arbitrage, around the MEP?s announcement, stock prices rose most sharply for those firms that are more dependent on longer-term debt.
 These firms also issued more long-term debt during the MEP and expanded employment ...

 Cybercrime is one of the most pressing concerns for firms.
 Hackers perpetrate frequent but isolated ransomware attacks mostly for financial gains, while state-actors use more sophisticated techniques to obtain strategic information such as intellectual property and, in more extreme cases, to disrupt the operations of critical organizations.
 Thus, they can damage firms’ productive capacity, thereby potentially affecting their customers and suppliers.
 In this post, which is based on a related Staff Report, we study a particularly severe cyberattack that inadvertently spread beyond its ...

-This paper studies the sensitivity of investment in apartment building maintenance to building debt levels.
-I use a novel data set combining housing code violations from forty-five U.S. cities with apartment financing information to show that highly leveraged buildings tend to be less well maintained.
-I then exploit a natural experiment that effectively increases building leverage for some New York City rent-stabilized buildings, but not others.
-Following the shock, violations increase for affected buildings relative to unaffected buildings.
-This change in violations is concentrated among ...
+This paper studies whether renters bear the costs of building financing constraints in the form of reduced maintenance.
+Using a novel data set combining housing code violations from forty-five U.S. cities with apartment financing information, I show more financially constrained buildings incur more code violations.
+I then exploit a natural experiment, effectively reducing financial resources for some New York City rent-stabilized buildings.
+Following the shock, code violations increase for affected buildings relative to controls, and the effect is concentrated among more financially ...